GoogleCloudPlatform/devrel-demos/devops/otel-pubsub-trace/README.md

 This demo shows the minumum example of how to propagate trace via Cloud Pub/Sub on GKE.

+## Overview

+This demo has 3 pods in a Kubernetes clusters:

+* publisher
+* subscriber-a
+* subscriber-b

+This cluster demonstrates a trace from 1:N Pub/Sub system.

 ## Pre-requisites

 * `gcloud` command